Double Pulses | previous | next | feedback |

 Definition: two closely spaced optical pulses

-Optical pulses sometimes occur in the form of double (or multiple pulses).
-This phenomenon can arise under rather different circumstances, as discussed in the following.
+Light pulses sometimes occur in the form of double (or multiple pulses).
+This phenomenon can arise under different circumstances, as discussed in the following.

 Double Pulses in Q-switched Lasers